 - Pancreatic Cancer

 At Water Tower Dental Care our hygiene team now uses soft tissue dental laser along with Ultrasonic Scalers.
-This dental laser delivers light energy locally to the periodontal pocket and the infected site to kill the bacteria by rupture of the cell wall.
-This laser energy prohibits bacteria resistance and there are no contra-indications as there is with chemotherapeutics.
+This dental laser delivers light energy locally to the periodontal pocket and the infected site to kill the bacteria by rupturing of the cell wall.

 Signs of periodontal disease include bleeding gums, increased pocket depths, recession, bone loss, and tooth mobility often resulting in the loss of the tooth.
 As the pocket depths increase, so does the accumulation of both hard and soft debris, which creates the perfect opportunity for periodontal disease to progress.
 To determine the necessary treatment, a full periodontal assessment is required and should include notation of all the factors mentioned above.